 Baibalaa is men’s sports, presupposing tough contact, when one team’s player is trying to get into a circle, to touch an opponent, and to leave the circle before he is caught and probably injured by his opponents.
 The tourists’ participation in evening sports events is always welcomed and it provides you with an opportunity to have a good time with the locals.

 When everyone thinks about the Maldives they usually imagine blue calm lagoons and sea – which in general is true – but the Maldives is also home to some coolest world-class surf too!
 Thulusdhoo Island is considered one of the best local island surfing spots in the Maldives.

 And it’s not for nothing.
 It was surfers who lay the foundations of local tourism on the island in the 70s.

 Wave is located on Villingilimathi Huraa uninhabited island, next to Thulusdhoo Island (on the other side of the channel).
 This wave holds swell size from 3ft to well over 10ft and provides rides up to 500m long.
 This is a long left-hand wave with 2 sections where you can easily get barrels on the last section of the wave.
 There used to be a chicken farm.
 It doesn’t exist now, but the Chickens’ name got stuck to it forever.

 Also close to the Island of Thulusdhoo, this is a right-handed wave recommended for intermediate surfers or experienced especially when the swell is big.
 The wave It is a hollow and tubular right-hander. breaks over a shallow reef and is known as one of the best waves in the Maldives.
 The wave’s name is due to the Coca-Cola factory nearby on the island of Thulusdhoo.
 Works best with winds from the south and northeast.

 Slow right-hander, good for beginners and long-boarders.
-Presumably named because it’s one of the favorite waves of the Japanese surfers.
+Presumably named because it’s one of the favorite waves of Japanese surfers.
 Best conditions on W-NW winds with a moderate S swell.
 However, swells larger than 1m ruin it.